diageo11/egocentrism_1/README.md

 The experiment is designed to run online and is built using HTML, CSS, PHP, and Javascript.
 Additionally, the jsPsych library (de Leeuw, 2015) is used as it considered a reliable way to automate common functions of experiments.
 Please visit the [jsPsych website](https://www.jspsych.org/) for tutorials and further information.
 The experiment can be currently found at the [UCD HCI Research Lab website](https://icsresearch.ucd.ie/grid_game/experiment/experiment.html).

-The base HTML file is `experiment.html`
+The base HTML file is `experiment.html`, which is where participants should be sent.
+This file brings together all the required javascript to run the experiment.

 ## The Results

 At the end of the experiment, different information is collected from each participant.
-First, participants will be given a 15
+First, participants will be given a 15 character ID that is used to label their data.
+In the `data` folder, their actions within the experiment will be saved as a `.csv` file.
+Additionally a different file also labelled with the same ID will have the demographic information in it.
+In the `saved_audio` folder, each utterance made by the participant will be saved as a separate file with the participant ID and the location in the experiment where it was said.

 # Warning

 This experiment is made to be run on a server, and so will break if ran locally.
+It is also only tested with Google Chrome and Firefox, and so should not be ran using Safari, Internet Explorer, or any other browser.
+For Firefox users, they may have to select "remember this choice" when allowing microphone access during the experiment.

 # References